Qiskit/qiskit/docs/cdoc/qk-dynamic-circuits.rst

 * This API does not use error codes.
 When called correctly, the functions are infallible.
-However, variant-specific functions (e.g. :c:func:`qk_control_flow_box_duration_kind` which expects a ``Box`` instruction) will panic and abort the process if passed an object of the wrong type.
+However, variant-specific functions (e.g. :c:func:`qk_control_flow_box_duration_kind` which expects a ``Box`` instruction) will panic and abort the process used with an object of the wrong type.
 To guard against this, a set of query functions is provided to check the type or kind of an object before calling the appropriate variant-specific function.

 * Qiskit uses big integers to represent some control flow and classical expression constructs,